Skip to main content

 Mission

-St. Elmo Brady STEM Academy aims to:
+The St. Elmo Brady STEM Academy aims to:

-• Promote cooperative learning and critical thinking.
+• Promote cooperative learning, critical thinking, and problem-solving.

 History